Many of us have heard about money laundering. But what is money laundering? There are many definitions of the term money laundering.

 Effects of Money Laundering

-Money laundering creates a global threat by fueling criminal enterprises, helping hide illegal proceeds and creating uneven ground for honest businesses.
-Illegal activities are a risk to financial systems and institutions, and they erode integrity and create reputation, credit, operational, and market risks etc.
+Money laundering creates a global threat by fueling criminal enterprises, helping hide illegal proceeds and creating an uneven ground for honest businesses.
+Illegal activities are a risk to financial systems and institutions, and they erode integrity and create reputation, credit, operational, and market risks, etc.

 Besides, the activities deter private and public investments, destroy local and international business competitions and impact country revenues.
 On the financial front, the activities perpetuate bribery and corruption, obstruct good governance, erode confidence and destabilize financial institutions in a country.